rwaight/PowerShell/README.md

-# WindowsAutomation
+# PowerShell scripts
-Tools for Windows systems automation
+Tools for systems automation using PowerShell